nwn2dev/nwnx4/README.md

    configuration files in the NWNX4 folder are not overwritten.
 You may need to manually update the existing configuration files (see the [release notes](https://github.com/nwn2dev/nwnx4/releases)).
+3. Copy the `.nss` files from the `nwscript/` folder into your module folder, **or** import `nwscript/nwnx.erf` into your module using the NWN2 toolset.
+Overwrite existing files if necessary.

 ## About